We are proud to be one of the only dental offices in the Pleasant Hill area that offers all forms of sedation dentistry:

 Come into our office to discuss which of the above sedation options will work best for your needs.

-If you’re considering having your next dental procedure completed under sedation, nitrous oxide may be
+If you’re considering having your next dental procedure completed under sedation, nitrous oxide may be a perfect choice.
+The safe, inhaled sedative offers the advantage of a relaxed experience while remaining fully conscious throughout your entire appointment.

 Typically referred to as “laughing gas,” nitrous oxide has safely been used by dentists and doctors for decades.
 When combined with pure oxygen and inhaled through the nose, it helps to reduce pain receptors and overall anxiety during dental treatment.
 It’s also safer and easier to use than heavier sedation medications.

-Although you’re still aware of everything going on, you just
+Although you’re still aware of everything going on, you just won’t seem to care as much.
+Some people even tend to get the giggles, hence the nickname, laughing gas.

 Having sedation with nitrous oxide only adds about 10-15 minutes to the length of your dental appointment.
 Before any treatment is started, you’ll have a soft nosepiece set in place for you to breathe through.
 Within a few minutes, you’ll start to feel a warm, tingling sensation throughout your body (most noticeably, your fingers or toes.)